MFlowCode/MFC/docs/documentation/case.md

 - `vel_profile` activates setting the mean streamwise velocity to hyperbolic tangent profile.
 This option works only for 2D and 3D cases.

 - `instability_wave` activates the perturbation of initial velocity by instability waves obtained from linear stability analysis for a mixing layer with hyperbolic tangent mean streamwise velocity profile.
-This option only works for 2D and 3D cases, together with 'vel_profile'=true.
+This option only works for 2D and 3D cases, together with `vel_profile`=true.

 ## Enumerations